OpenTechFund/secure-email/README.md

 * **Servers are on a hostile network**: Because a server needs to have open ports that are publicly accessible from the internet at all times, running one is much trickier than a simple desktop computer.
 It is much more critical to make sure security upgrades are applied in a timely manner, and that you are able to respond to external attacks, such as "Spam Bombs".
 Any publicly addressable IP that is put on the open internet will be continually probed for vulnerabilities.
 Self-hosting will probably work great for a protocol like Pond, where there are strict restrictions on who may deliver incoming messages.
 Email, however, is a protocol that is wide open and prone to abuse.
 * **Sysadmins are not robots**: No one has yet figured out how to make self-healing servers that don't require a skilled sysadmin to keep them healthy.
 Once someone does, a lot of sysadmins will be out of work, but they are presently not very worried.
 There are many things that commonly go wrong with servers, such as upgrades failing, drives filling up, daemons crashing, memory leaks, hardware failures, and so on.
 * **Does not address the important problems**: Moving the physical location of a device does nothing to solve the hard problems associated with easy-to-use email security (such as data availability and key validation).
 Some of the approaches to these problems rely on service provider infrastructure that would be infeasible to self host.
+* **DNS is hard**: One of the important security problems with traditional email is the vulnerability MX DNS records.
+Doing DNS correctly is hard, and not something that can be expected of the common user.

 Self-hosted email is an intriguing "legal hack", albeit one that has not been tested in the courts and faces many technical challenges.